michaelshimeles/nextjs-starter-kit/README.md

 ```bash
 npx convex dev
 ```
-2. When prompted, create a new project and name it
+2. When prompted, create a new project and name it in the Convex dashboard
 3. The command will automatically add the `NEXT_PUBLIC_CONVEX_URL` to your `.env.local`
 4. Add these environment variables in the Convex dashboard:
    - `CLERK_SIGNING_KEY` (from Clerk JWT issuer URL)